-I have so many sweet memories of running down the stairs to see the Valentine baskets that my mom would prepare for my sisters and me while growing up.
+I have so many sweet memories of running down the stairs to see the Valentine’s Day gift baskets that my mom would prepare for my sisters and me while growing up.
 I loved all the red, pink, and hearts you could find.
 Now it’s even more fun – I get to make Valentine’s gift baskets for my kids!

 If putting together themed baskets stresses you out, don’t worry, mama!
-It doesn’t take much to make sweet and memorable DIY Valentine gift baskets that your kids are sure to love.
-Read on for tips on making the perfect Valentine basket for kids of all ages.
+It doesn’t take much to make sweet and memorable DIY Valentine’s gift baskets that your kids will love.
+Read on for tips on making the perfect Valentine’s basket for kids of all ages.

-I like to select an item or two from different categories when making Valentine gift baskets.
-This keeps the basket full of a good variety of items and makes them so much fun for kids!
+I like to select an item or two from different categories when making Valentine’s gift baskets.
+This keeps the basket full of a variety of items and makes it so much fun for kids!

-First, you want to get a basket or container of some sort to hold and display all your Valentine’s goodies.
+First, you want a basket or container to hold and display all your Valentine’s goodies.
 Here are my pro tips for how to get the best bang for your buck:

 - Purchase extra special Valentine-themed baskets that you can store and reuse each year.
 These retro jelly baskets would be perfect.

-- Hit up the Dollar Store or the Target Dollar Spot for an affordable one-time use option.
+- Check out the Dollar Store or the Target Dollar Spot for an affordable one-time-use option.
 Another affordable option is this heart-shaped plastic container which comes in a two-pack if you are looking for a good deal!

 - Use a basket that you can repurpose as I did.
 You can use this peony pink pompom bin from Pehr.
-I love that this bin comes in different colors like mist blue and sage.
-Then each basket can also be used to store toys or books year-round in their bedrooms!
+I love that this bin comes in different colors like fountain blue and sage.
+Then you can also use each basket to store toys or books year-round in their bedrooms!
 Another great repurpose bin is this shower caddy.
 The pink and the blue/green are our favorites!

 - These red woven bins are so bright and fun!

-- These heart storage bins would be a good reusable option, especially if you have a lot of basket fillers.
+- These heart storage bins would be an excellent reusable option, especially if you have a lot of basket fillers.